Now Resides In: Plantation, FL

 I, a farmer's daughter, grew up on a family farm southeast of Charleston, IL.
 My parents were godly parents, and I was saved at age 9.
 As a gifted musician, I have played the piano and organ at church services, Sunday schools, and youth meetings.
 After graduation from Illinois Commercial College with a major in accounting, I worked for several companies, including a family-owned retail business.
 I handled all of the financial details of the company.

 On coming to CLC Ministries International at Fort Washington, PA in 1992, my responsibility was accounting for CLC Publications and CLC Bookcenters.
 At that time, CLC was short-staffed, and I know I came in answer to their prayers.
 I reorganized the office and color-coded the files.
 Much detail work was required and with the growth of CLC, I trained others to help, mostly volunteers.
 Coming into missionary work from secular employment was a big adjustment, but the Lord helped me.
 In the 12 years that I was with CLC, I did not lack.
 That's a demonstration of the Lord's providing for me.

-After retirement, I moved back to Charleston and am currently serving on the missions committee at Charleston Bible Church.
-I am also leading a ladies' Bible study at Cougill Senior Apartments.
+After retirement, I moved back to Charleston and am currently serving on the missions committee. the music committee, an a prayer chain caption at Charleston Bible Church.
 One of my favorite Bible verses is Phillippians 4:4, "Rejoice in the Lord always, and again I say, Rejoice."

 Hank & Karen Zeck